 A nonprofit organization is one that is created for a specific charitable purpose and governed by a group of individuals who do not benefit financially from association with the organization.
-These individuals make up an independent board of directors for the organization and become financially and managerially responsible for running the club.
-Nonprofit designation does not forbid the organization from making a profit, however, any profit earned must be invested back into the operation of the club and cannot inure to any club or board member.
+These individuals make up an independent board of directors/trustees for the organization and become financially and managerially responsible for running the club or event(s).
+Nonprofit designation does not forbid the organization from making a profit, however, any profit earned must be invested back into the operation of the club and/or event(s) and cannot inure to board members that voluntarily serve the organization.

 The advantages of nonprofit tax-exempt status are:

 - No federal income tax on related business income

 - Contributions to your club are tax deductible for the donor — MEMBERSHIP DUES and entry fees are NOT tax deductible.